alphagov/paas-tech-docs/source/documentation/deploying_services/elasticsearch.md

 #### elasticsearch-py

 [elasticsearch-py](https://pypi.org/project/elasticsearch) versions `>=7.14.0` are no longer compatible with AWS-managed Elasticsearch instances.
-Until [Opensearch](https://github.com/opensearch-project) release their fork, you should use [elasticsearch-py `7.13.4`](https://pypi.org/project/elasticsearch/7.13.4/).

-The [Department for International Trade](https://github.com/uktrade) have provided more information in a [pull request](https://github.com/uktrade/data-hub-api/pull/3672) on one of their repositories.
+When migrating to OpenSearch, use [the `opensearch-py` library](https://github.com/opensearch-project/opensearch-py) instead.

 ### Further information